-Much Shelist attorneys have extensive experience advising clients in connection with a wide range of software and technology transactions, including drafting and negotiating complex, multinational outsourcing and software development agreements; software license and maintenance agreements; cloud computing and other software as a service (SaaS) agreements; data center collocation agreements; source code escrow agreements; agreements relating to the development, distribution and use of open source software; and technology transfer agreements between leading academic institutions and entrepreneurs.
+Much Shelist attorneys have extensive experience advising clients in connection with a wide range of software and technology transactions, including drafting and negotiating complex, multinational outsourcing and software development agreements; software license and maintenance agreements; cloud-based technology services agreements; data center collocation agreements; source code escrow agreements; agreements relating to the development, distribution and use of open source software; and technology transfer agreements between leading academic institutions and entrepreneurs.

-The rise of the Internet has been a great boon to both global corporations and entrepreneurs, improving efficiency, opening new markets, and enabling new products, services and business models.
-At the same time, the growth of the Internet has been accompanied by new legal concerns and complexities.
+The Internet has been a great boon to both global corporations and entrepreneurs, improving efficiency, opening new markets, and enabling new products, services and business models.
+At the same time, the global impact of the Internet has been accompanied by legal concerns and complexities that continue to evolve.
 Much Shelist attorneys regularly assist clients in navigating the legal landscape of the Internet age and provide counsel on a variety of issues relating to the Internet and electronic commerce, including drafting and negotiating website development, hosting and web-wrap/click-through agreements and website privacy policies; achieving compliance with privacy and data security laws and regulations; and preparing and negotiating licenses to website content.